azuredevcollege/trainingdays/day6/challenges/challenge3.md

 ]
 ```

-Again I want you to notice Gateway and Subnet section of this output.
-We've created a new user-defined bridge network.
+Again, I want you to notice Gateway and Subnet section of this output.
+We've created a user-defined bridge network.
 We didn't specify any subnet option.
-So it's created by default with next ip blok after default bridge network.
+That is why it got the next ip block after default bridge network.
 So subnet is "172.18.0.0/16".
-If we'll create another one, it will get "172.19.0.0/16" and this goes like that.
-Let's create 2 containers again and connect to this newly created network.
+If we create another one, it will get "172.19.0.0/16" and this goes like that.
+Let's create 2 containers again and connect them to this newly created network.

 Type: